Type systems and maximal subgroups of Thompson's group $V$: Introduction

-We should mention as well that there is an obvious family of (maximal) subgroups of $V$ which do not preserve any type system, namely Thompson's group $T$ and its images under automorphisms of $V$.
-If we view stabilizers of type systems as analogues of imprimitive groups, then these last groups play the role analogous to the primitive subgroups of $V$.
+As alluded to above, there is an obvious family of (maximal) subgroups of $V$ which do not preserve any type system, namely Thompson's group $T$ and its set of images under automorphisms of $V$.
+If we were to view stabilizers of type systems as analogues of imprimitive groups, then these last groups would play the role analogous to the primitive subgroups of $V$.
 We do not know if these are the only ``primitive'' maximal subgroups of $V$, and we mention various questions around this in Section \ref{sec:questions}.

 A second goal of this article is to provide theorems which can be used to detect when a subgroup of $V$ is actually proper.
 In this vein, we consider notions in the setting of the partial action of~$V$ on the cones of~$\Cant$ that relate to transitivity and to an alternative version of primitivity.